jgoday/vscode-exercism-extension/README.md

 ### 0.0.2

-Search exercism program on current path.
+Search exercism program on current path and configure buttons.

 ### 0.0.1